molecanth/molecanth.github.io/index.md

 - Perform QC on count data using Principal Component Analysis (PCA) and heirarchical clustering
 - Perform DE analysis using DESeq2
 - Visualizing expression patterns of differentially expressed genes
-- Performing functional analysis on gene lists with R

 ## Contents